-According to the Globe and Mail and considering that the average wedding costs over $25,000 these days, it doesn’t make much sense at all to go into debt when you start your new life together (especially considering that financial stress can be so destructive to relationships).
-After the lavish one day celebration together, there’s the rest of your life together that you need to work on… To me, starting your life together in consumer debt (not to mention student loan debt, or credit card debt from each individual) whilst at the same time trying to save up for a down payment for a home together doesn’t make much sense.
+According to the Globe and Mail the average wedding costs over $25,000 these days.
+It doesn’t make much sense to go into debt when you’re just beginning your new life together (especially considering that financial stress can be so destructive to relationships).
+After the lavish one-day celebration, there’s the rest of your life that needs to happen!
+To me, starting your life together in consumer debt (not to mention student loan debt, and/or credit card debt from each individual) whilst at the same time trying to save up for a down payment for a home together doesn’t make much sense.
 Doing this while having 3 toasters, 2 blenders, and a partridge in a pear tree that you received as wedding gifts, makes even less rational sense.

 Many couples these days are shacking up prior to getting married.
-For many, it makes sense to share the shelter costs and to “test the waters” out by cohabitating before marriage.
-Therefore, many couples already have a toaster, a blender, sheets, delicate China (or maybe not), glassware, furniture, electronics, etc. This is quite a change from 1-2 generations ago when most couples did not live together before marriage, (or at least felt a lot of social pressure not to admit this was the case) got married at a younger age, and consequently could really use a lot of these life-starter items.
+For these folks, it makes sense to share the shelter costs and to “test the waters” out by cohabitating before marriage.
+Therefore, many couples already have a toaster, a blender, linens, silverware, glassware, furniture, electronics, etc. This is quite a change from 1-2 generations ago when most couples did not live together before marriage, (or at least felt a lot of social pressure not to admit this was the case) got married at a younger age, and consequently could really use a lot of these life-starter items.

-The one thing that couples who already live together (and even those who don’t) really really want is money.
+The one thing that young couples who already live together (and even those who don’t) often don’t have, and really, really need: money.

 Cash Wedding Registries